Quantum Lov\'asz Local Lemma: Shearer's Bound is Tight: Introduction

-\begin{itemize} \item If $\vec{r}\in \mathcal{I}(\GDependencyGraphB)$, then $R(\emph{ker } \Pi)\geq I(G_D(G_B),\vec{r})>0$ \emph{~\cite{pnas}} for all such Hamiltonians.
+\begin{itemize} \item If $\vec{r}\in \mathcal{I}(\GDependencyGraphB)$, then $\R(\emph{ker } \Pi)\geq I(G_D(G_B),\vec{r})>0$ \emph{~\cite{pnas}} for all such Hamiltonians.
 For qudits of proper dimensions, this lower bound can be achieved by almost all such Hamiltonians acting on these qudits.
-Moreover, there exists a $\vec{d}_0$ such that for all qudits with dimensions $\vec{d} \geq \vec{d}_0$, we have $R(\emph{ker } \Pi) \leq I(G_D(G_B),\vec{r})+\epsilon$ for almost all such Hamiltonians, where $\epsilon>0$ can be arbitrarily small as $\vec{d}_0$ goes to infinity. \item Otherwise, for qudits of proper dimensions, almost all such Hamiltonians acting on these qudits are not frustration free.
-Furthermore, there exists a $\vec{d}_0$ such that for all qudits with dimensions $\vec{d} \geq \vec{d}_0$, we have $R(\emph{ker } \Pi) \leq \epsilon$ for almost all such Hamiltonians, where $\epsilon>0$ can be arbitrarily small as $\vec{d}_0$ goes to infinity. \end{itemize} \end{thm} In contrast to the VLLL which goes beyond Shearer's bound generally, QLLL is another example of the difference between the classical world and the quantum world.
+Moreover, there exists a $\vec{d}_0$ such that for all qudits with dimensions $\vec{d} \geq \vec{d}_0$, we have $\R(\emph{ker } \Pi) \leq I(G_D(G_B),\vec{r})+\epsilon$ for almost all such Hamiltonians, where $\epsilon>0$ can be arbitrarily small as $\vec{d}_0$ goes to infinity. \item Otherwise, for qudits of proper dimensions, almost all such Hamiltonians acting on these qudits are not frustration free.
+Furthermore, there exists a $\vec{d}_0$ such that for all qudits with dimensions $\vec{d} \geq \vec{d}_0$, we have $\R(\emph{ker } \Pi) \leq \epsilon$ for almost all such Hamiltonians, where $\epsilon>0$ can be arbitrarily small as $\vec{d}_0$ goes to infinity. \end{itemize} \end{thm} In contrast to the classical VLLL which goes beyond Shearer's bound generally, QLLL is another example of the difference between the classical world and the quantum world.
 As mentioned above, Theorem \ref{Shearer'sboundistightforQLLL} means that the position of the first negative fugacity zero of the lattice gas partition function is exactly the critical threshold of quantum satisfiability for almost all Hamiltonians with large enough qudits, and the relative dimension of the smallest satisfying subspace is exactly characterized by the independent set polynomial.
-Additionally, the above theorem also shows the tightness of Gily{\'e}n and Sattath's algorithm assuming a uniform inverse polynomial spectral gap\cite{gilyen2016preparing}, which prepares a frustration free state under Shearer's bound.
+Additionally, Theorem \ref{Shearer'sboundistightforQLLL} also implies the tightness of Gily{\'e}n and Sattath's algorithm \cite{gilyen2016preparing}, which efficiently prepares a frustration free state in the Shearer's bound assuming a uniform inverse polynomial spectral gap.

 Independently, Siddhardh Morampudi and Chris Laumann showed that Shearer's bound is tight for a large class of graphs \cite{Morampudi2018Many}.
 Our result shows that Shearer's bound is tight for any graph.